acallejasp/fdsw-github/site/content/docs/5.3/layout/css-grid.md

 ### No grid classes

-Immediate children elements of `.grid` are grid items, so they'll be sized without explicitly adding a `.g-col` class.
+Immediate children elements of `.grid` are grid items, so they'll be sized without experiencialicitly adding a `.g-col` class.

 {{< example class="bd-example-cssgrid" >}}
 <div class="grid text-center" style="--bs-columns: 3;">